Master's Thesis Summer Term 2026

 Before you consider to apply for thesis supervision at the BIM chair, please carefully read the following:

 3) We are not your personal assistant!
-Our job is to supervise your thesis with respect to the topic and method as well as the general content and process (e.g., literature search, writting, etc.).
+Our job is to supervise your thesis with respect to the topic and method as well as the general content and process (e.g., literature search, writing, etc.).
 It is not our job to remind you of deadlines, to fill out your documents, or to replace your own efforts to understand the submission procedure.
-All this information is provided below or publicly available on the website of our faculty, specifically the examination office.
+All this information is publicly available on the website of our faculty, specifically the examination office.
 We are not your internet search engine substitude.
+If you schedule a Zoom meeting with your supervisor, it is your responsibility to send him/her a Zoom link from your official OVGU Zoom account (https://ovgu.zoom.us/).
 This is YOUR thesis, YOU need to organize it!

 Registration form Master's thesis: Click here